-Dedication may be by easement or right-of-way dedication.
-This is in addition to the requirements of SHMC 17.152.110.
-If possible, it is recommended that the reservation for public shoreline access be a condition of property sale (e.g., when the city is the land owner) or other agreement outside of a permit or authorization of land use. - (d) All chapters or sections of the Development Code shall apply to the Mill sub-district, except the following, which do not apply: - (i) Chapter 17.56 SHMC, Density Computations; - (ii) Chapter 17.40 SHMC, Protective Measures for Significant Wetlands, Riparian Corridors, and Protection Zones; - (iii) Building height limitations of SHMC 17.68.040, Building height criteria for scenic resources; - (iv) Chapter 17.76 SHMC, Visual Clearance Areas; and - (iv) Chapter 17.148 SHMC, Planned Development. - (h) Supplemental Provisions Chapters. - (i) Chapter 17.40 SHMC, Protective Measures for Significant Wetlands, Riparian Corridors, and Protection Zones. - (ii) Chapter 17.44 SHMC, Sensitive Lands. - (iii) Chapter 17.46 SHMC, Floodplains and Floodways. - (iv) Chapter 17.52 SHMC, Environmental Performance Standards. - (v) Chapter 17.60 SHMC, Manufactured/Mobile Home Regulations. - (vi) Chapter 17.64 SHMC, Additional Yard Setback Requirements and Exceptions. - (vii) Chapter 17.72 SHMC, Landscaping and Screening. - (viii) Chapter 17.80 SHMC, Off Street Parking and Loading Requirements. - (ix) Chapter 17.84 SHMC, Access, Egress, and Circulation. - (x) Chapter 17.88 SHMC, Signs. - (xi) Chapter 17.92 SHMC, Mixed Solid Waste and Recyclables Storage in New Multi-Unit Residential and Nonresidential Buildings.
+(d) All chapters or sections of the Development Code shall apply to the Mill sub-district, except the following, which do not apply:

+(i) Chapter 17.56 SHMC, Density Computations;

+(ii) Chapter 17.40 SHMC, Protective Measures for Significant Wetlands, Riparian Corridors, and Protection Zones;

+(iii) Building height limitations of SHMC 17.68.040, Building height criteria for scenic resources;

+(iv) Chapter 17.76 SHMC, Visual Clearance Areas; and

+(iv) Chapter 17.148 SHMC, Planned Development.

+(h) Supplemental Provisions Chapters.

+(i) Chapter 17.40 SHMC, Protective Measures for Significant Wetlands, Riparian Corridors, and Protection Zones.

+(ii) Chapter 17.44 SHMC, Sensitive Lands.

+(iii) Chapter 17.46 SHMC, Floodplains and Floodways.

+(iv) Chapter 17.52 SHMC, Environmental Performance Standards.

+(v) Chapter 17.60 SHMC, Manufactured/Mobile Home Regulations.

+(v) Chapter 17.00 STINC, Manufactured Mobile Home Regulations.

+(vi) Chapter 17.64 SHMC, Additional Yard Setback Requirements and Exceptions.

+(vii) Chapter 17.72 SHMC, Landscaping and Screening.

+(viii) Chapter 17.80 SHMC, Off-Street Parking and Loading Requirements.

+(ix) Chapter 17.84 SHMC, Access, Egress, and Circulation.

+(x) Chapter 17.88 SHMC, Signs.

+(xi) Chapter 17.92 SHMC, Mixed Solid Waste and Recyclables Storage in New Multi Unit Residential and Nonresidential Buildings.

+(i) Site Development Review, Chapter 17.96 SHMC.

+(i) Development and Administration Chapters.

+Commented [JG20]: This was done before there was a plan that detailed public access, which the Waterfront Framework Plan does.
+It was also before the city owned the property.

+Note that this is a trail identified in the Parks and Trails Master Plan adopted in 2015.
+It listed as a "regional trail."
+This is already supported by SHMC 17.152.110.
+However, the Waterfront Framework Plan (page 25) calls for a minimum width of 50 feet, which is more than we can get from SHMC 17.152.110.
+So we need to add something to ensure that width.

+Commented [JG21]: "development" and "division of land" are defined by Chapter 17.16 SHMC.

+Commented [JG22]: To allow a lesser width.
+Figure 5-3 (page 27) of the Framework Waterfront Plan shows a narrower width.
+The Planning Commission felt there should be something to allow some give if found to be warranted.

+Commented [JG23]: This avoids potential legal complications.
+For example, Nollan and Dolan Supreme Court cases.
+Need to prevents a "takings."
+The city owning this property is a HUGE ADVANTAGE in this regard!!! (i) Chapter 17.100 SHMC, Conditional Use. (ii) Chapter 17.104 SHMC, Nonconforming Situations. (iii) Chapter 17.108 SHMC, Variance. (iv) Chapter 17.116 SHMC, Temporary Uses. (v) Chapter 17.120 SHMC, Home Occupations. (vi) Chapter 17.120 SHMC, Accessory Structures. (vii) Chapter 17.132 SHMC, Tree Removal. (k) Land Division Chapters. (i) Chapter 17.136 SHMC, Land Division - Subdivision. (ii) Chapter 17.140 SHMC, Land Division - Land Partitioning - Lot Line treat.

+Adjustment.

-- (i) Site Development Review, Chapter 17.96 SHMC. - (j) Development and Administration Chapters. - (i) Chapter 17.100 SHMC, Conditional Use. - (ii) Chapter 17.104 SHMC, Nonconforming Situations. - (iii) Chapter 17.108 SHMC, Variance. - (iv) Chapter 17.116 SHMC, Temporary Uses. - (v) Chapter 17.120 SHMC, Home Occupations. - (vi) Chapter 17.124 SHMC, Accessory Structures. - (vii) Chapter 17.132 SHMC, Tree Removal. - (k) Land Division Chapters. - (i) Chapter 17.136 SHMC, Land Division Subdivision. - (ii) Chapter 17.140 SHMC, Land Division Land Partitioning Lot Line Adjustment. - (iii) Chapter 17.144 SHMC, Expedited Land Divisions. - (iv) Chapter 17.152 SHMC, Street and Utility Improvement Standards. - (e) To address the unique status of the Mill sub-district, the City and one or more property owners may modify or exempt development from the otherwise applicable provisions of the St. Helens Community Development Code pursuant to a statutory development agreement as provided in ORS Chapter 94, as amended, provided that the approval authority finds that the development complies with the St. Helens Waterfront Framework Plan, attached to Ordinance No. 3215, attachment E, as amended.
+(iii) Chapter 17.144 SHMC, Expedited Land Divisions. (iv) Chapter 17.152 SHMC, Street and Utility Improvement Standards.

+(e) To address the unique status of the Mill sub-district, the City and one or more property owners may modify or exempt development from the otherwise applicable provisions of the St. Helens Community Development Code pursuant to a statutory development agreement as provided in ORS Chapter 94, as amended, provided that the approval authority finds that the development complies with the St. Helens Waterfront Framework Plan, attached to Ordinance No. ####, attachment ##, as amended.
 A development agreement shall be reviewed as provided in Section 17.24.090.
 Chapter 17.46 SHMC, Floodplains and Floodways, shall not be modified or exempted.